chris-tinaa/decision-tool/LAPORAN_FINAL.md

 # Proses Desain & Prompt Engineering

 ## 1. Reality Filter
-I started the conversation with a prompt that I copied from somewhere on Twitter.
+Sometimes I started the conversation with this prompt.
+I found it on social media as a trick to reduce hallucination.

 ```
 REALITY FILTER
 •Never present generated, inferred, speculated, or deduced content as fact.